 How to get to Alpandeire

-This municipality in Malaga province is situated in the Ronda mountain range, so you must head towards Ronda so you can then follow the directions to Alpandeire.
+This municipality in Malaga province is situated in the Ronda mountain range; thus you have to head towards Ronda and then follow the directions to Alpandeire.
 If you wish, you can hire a car in Malaga with us and check out the Google map here below to find out exactly how to get to Alpandeire from Malaga airport.